Dcampb007/hucs0-fall22/syllabus.md

 | Section 3 |  MW 2:10PM - 3:00PM | Thur 12:40PM - 1:30PM |

 ### Lecture
-Lectures for this course will be 100% in-person.
-Classtime will be a mixture of lecturing, live-coding demos, group work and interactive discussions You are expected to come to each class as there will be weekly quizzes given at a random time during class based on previous class materials.
+Lectures for this course will be 100% virtual.
+This class will use a hybrid classroom model, where pre-lecture videos will be sent out before class that you must watch.
+You will be expected to have watched the videos before class. classtime will be spent in the following ways: reviewing materials mentioned in the videos, adding more explanation where needed, answering student questions on the material, and working through practice problems.
+You are expected to come to each class, having watched the lecture videos, as there will be weekly quizzes given at a random time during class.

 ### Labs
-Lab for this course will be in person.
+Labs for this course will be 100% virtual.
 Labs will allow you to apply the new concepts that you're learning in lecture to broader, graded problems.
-You will be given problems to solve, that you'll be able to work on with your peers in groups of 3-4.
-You must submit your labs individually and identify who you worked with.
-Labs will be submitted on Codio and graded by the Codio autograder.
-Labs will be released (INSERT LAB RELEASE SCHEDULE)
+You will be given problems to solve, that you'll be able to work on with your peers in groups of 4.
+Your labs will be submitted on Codio and graded by the Codio autograder.
+Labs will be released each Wednesday evening, and will be due the following Tuesday at 11:59pm.

 You should take advantage of labs as you can ask the professor or TAs for help on completing the assignments.